kmackay/emk/docs/modules/java.md

                   the relative jar path is that path relative to the jar file root where the source will be added.

  * **make_jar**: If True, all compiled java classes in the current directory will be added into a single jar file.
-                 The default jar file path is <build dir>/<directory name>.jar.
+                 The default jar file path is &lt;build dir>/&lt;directory name>.jar.
 The default value is True.
  * **jarname**: If not None, this string will be used as the jar name instead of the name of the current directory.
 The default value is None.
  * **jar_in_jar**: If True, the contents of all jar dependencies (ie, from depdirs and projdirs) will be included in the generated jar file for the current directory (assuming make_jar is True).
 The default value is False.